josevcm/nfc-laboratory/README.md

 ```

-Configuration parameters for the HydraSDR receiver, the best performance is obtained by tuning in 2rd harmonic
+Configuration parameters for the HydraSDR RFOne receiver, the best performance is obtained by tuning in 2rd harmonic
 at 27.12Mhz.

 ```